CJ - Criminal Justice

 CJ 581I.
 Forensic Photography (3).

-Cross-listed as FS 381AS.
+Cross-listed as FS 581J.
 Photographic documentation plays a major role in recording crime scenes and physical evidence upon its discovery.
 Course provides photography theory and hands-on application as applied to criminal investigations and criminalistics.
 Provides an understanding of theory, methods and skills needed for proper exposure, lighting techniques and composition to produce sharp, well defined, properly exposed digital images used as part of the criminal investigative and judicial process.
-Students become familiar with the use of digital single-lens reflex camera equipment and develop the photographic methods to recognize, take and prepare images for investigative and/or courtroom use.
+Students become familiar with the use of digital single-lens reflex and/or mirrorless camera equipment and develop photographic methods to recognize, take and prepare images for investigative and/or courtroom use.
 Students are given the opportunity to apply learned skills while processing mock crime scenes and other photographic assignments.
+Prerequisite(s): CJ 191.

 CJ 581K.
 Crime Scene Reconstruction (3).